dfyockey/demitile/README.md

 # semitile
-Point &amp; Key Tiling for Xfce
+Point &amp; Press Tiling for Xfce

 ## Overview

-Semitile enables tiling control by pointing the mouse at a particular screen area and pressing a single tiling key or key combination to tile the active window based on the mouse pointer position.
+Semitile enables tiling control by pointing the mouse at a particular screen area and pressing a single keyboard shortcut to tile the active window based on the mouse pointer position.

 ## Setup